MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/what-are-calling-plans-in-office-365/add-or-remove-an-emergency-address-for-your-organization.md

 description: "Learn how to add an emergency address to your Skype for Business account. "
 ---

-# Add or remove an emergency address for your organization
+# Add, change, or remove an emergency address for your organization

 An emergency address must be associated with a phone number - but when this happens can vary between country/regions.
 For example, in the United States, you need to associate an emergency address when you assign the phone number to the user.
 In the United Kingdom, you need to associate an emergency address to the phone number when you are getting the phone numbers from Office 365 or transferring phone numbers from your current service provider.